 People are bombarded with thousands of ads every day, both offline and online.
-With the growing popularity of ad-blocking, it’s clear that they are looking for ways to reduce the ads shown.
-The core issue remains that most of this content is irrelevant to users.
-We explain how deep learning can help advertisers to deal with it and to improve campaign performance with more precise targeting through deep learning.
+With the growing popularity of ad-blocking, it’s clear that they are looking for ways to reduce the number of ads shown.
+One of the big challenges is that most of this ad content is irrelevant to users.
+This article will explain how AI technology can help advertisers to deal with it and to improve campaign performance with more precise targeting through Deep Learning.

 In this article you will learn:

-- Deep learning vs machine learning – what’s the difference from a marketing perspective?
+- AI vs. Deep Learning vs. Machine Learning—what’s the difference from a marketing perspective?

 - How is AI revolutionizing the marketing industry?